afollestad/ulfberht/README.md

 based rather than reflection-based, while still being written in Kotlin.
 And I wanted better built-in scoping support, especially on Android. _This is the result._

+You may be wondering what makes this library different than KOIN or other Kotlin "DI" libraries?
+Ulfberht uses annotation processing to do actual dependency injection vs. plain service location.
+A big example of this difference is that you don't need to manually tell this library how to fill constructor parameters, they are filled for you by generated code.

 ---

 # Gradle Dependency